 Future events that may affect the amount required to settle an obligation are reflected in the amount of a provision where there is sufficient objective evidence that they will occur.
 Gains from the expected disposal of assets are not taken into account in measuring a provision.
-Provisions are not recognised for future operating losses.
+Frovisions are not provision are not provision.
 The present obligation under an onerous contract is recognised and measured as a provision.